juergenpabel/HAL9000-installer/README.md

 ## FAQ
 **Question:** Why (not simply a shell script)?
 **Answer:** Because...I liked the idea (and it took only a few hours to implement).
-If you really want plain shell scripts, just run those under the 'scripts/' folder in this repository (in the end, that's almost just what this installer-application does).
+If you really want plain shell scripts, just run those under the 'resources/scripts/' folder in this repository (in the end, that's almost everything this installer-application does).

 **Question:** The shortcuts (the keys '1', '2' and '9') for switching the screen aren't working, what's wrong?
 **Answer:** Most likely, the focus is inside a (simulated) terminal window (the execution-window on the